jayc3-3/JOS/README.md

 |\_)  )  | (___) |/\____) |
 (____/   (_______)\_______)
 ```
-Ever wanted to use DOS, but made by an amatuer and only half functional?
+Ever wanted to use DOS, but made by an amatuer and barely functional?
 Well, this is the thing for you!

 ## How to run: